Soliplex Agents

 The run-incremental command uses commit-based tracking for efficient synchronization:

-- Sync State Check: Retrieves last processed commit SHA from the ingester
+- Sync State Check: Retrieves last processed commit SHA from local state

 - Commit Enumeration: Fetches only commits since the last sync